 - Advertised in the Southern Business Directory, 1854,

 - He appeared on the 1870 census taken at Charleston SC, listed as a jeweler.

 James married Laura Ann Wood in Nov 1840 in Savannah GA.
-(Laura Ann Wood was born in 1824 and died on 16 Sep 1851 in Charleston SC.)
+(Laura Ann Wood was born in 1824 in Georgia and died on 16 Sep 1851 in Charleston SC.)